SK-SCMLab/Data-visualization-Process-stability-studies_Excel/README.md

    - Outliers are detected which are caused by system errors, supplier issues, or transportation strikes

  ---

+## 🧑‍🏫 Verifying process stability and normality
+For stable process, the same data which is used to determine stability can be used to calculate the process capability after normality is checked.
+Normality is a condition of a process that follows a normal distribution.
+- If the p-value is greater than 0.05, the data could be described as normally distributed

+---

 ## 🧳 Repository structure
 Manufacturing_sample dataset.xlsm
   - Standard resources